Physical Therapy Assistant Programs: 6 Key Factors to Consider

-In the Rasmussen College PTA program, students take only one PTA course at a time.
+In the Rasmussen University PTA program, students take only one PTA course at a time.
 The corresponding lab meets for about 3-5 days a month for 4-8 hours per lab, which cuts down the students’ number of commutes, and allows for longer, concentrated, uninterrupted lab time.

 “The labs are immersive and concentrated.
 They closely mirror the ‘day in the life’ of a busy practitioner where there is limited time for structured breaks and short times to rest,” explains Garrigues.

 5. What can I expect for clinical experience?

 Your clinical experiences will help you build your future PTA career.
 Not only will they give you opportunities to apply what you’ve learned, you’ll also refine your skills and find even more motivation as you finally get the chance to work with real patients.
 You’ll also strengthen your soft skills like communication, intuition and creativity—all of which will have a direct impact on your future patients.